manuel-192/m-m/README.md

 pkexec2 | Wrapper for pkexec, retaining the current working directory instead of changing it to /root. reboot-required | A hook to recommend a reboot when certain system packages have been upgraded. remirror | Rank mirrors on Arch (used to do so also on Antergos).<br>See [changelog](PKGBUILDs/remirror)<br>
 remirror-arch | Rank Arch mirrors.
-Like remirror above, but with a new implementation.<br>More: PKGBUILDs/remirror-arch suc | A simple wrapper for command 'su -c'.<br>Useful especially in bash scripts because it supports spaces in the command parameters. syu | A very simple pacman wrapper.
+Like remirror above, but with a new implementation.<br>[More](PKGBUILDs/remirror-arch) suc | A simple wrapper for command 'su -c'.<br>Useful especially in bash scripts because it supports spaces in the command parameters. syu | A very simple pacman wrapper.
 UserManager | Simple graphical user manager.<br>Mainly for Xfce users in systems where there is no graphical user manager.